Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Simple continued fractions and Pell equation

-In order to make a self-contained work, in this section we present the notion of simple continued fraction and the application to solve the Pell equation.
-The following definitions and results are standard, see \cite{Hua}, \cite{NZ}, \cite{JW} and \cite{Joy}.
+To create a self-contained work, in this section, we introduce the concept of a simple continued fraction and its application in solving the Pell equation.
+The subsequent definitions and results are standard, as found in \cite{Hua}, \cite{NZ}, \cite{JW}, and \cite{Joy}.
 Let $\lfloor x\rfloor$ denote the greatest integer less than or equal to the real number $x$.